- What is display advertising: distinctive features

-The micro goal is to draw the attention of the target audience and encourage them to click on the ad.
+The micro goal is to make the target audience click on the ad.
 The macro goal is to raise brand awareness and boost sales in the long term.
-There are many types of display ads each of which can be good for a particular purpose.
+There are many types of display units each of which can be good for a particular purpose.
 But how do they look?
 In fact, almost every internet user knows what a regular display unit looks like.
 Here are some of the best display advertising examples:

 The images above belong to display banner ads launched on a typical display network.
 Ad #1 is a skyscraper banner ad, ads #2 and #6 are large rectangle banners, #4 is a medium rectangle, #3 is a vertical rectangle, and the display advertisement unit #5 belongs to the class of leaderboard banners.
 All those formats account for 77% of all impressions and are the most widespread display banner ads across the web.
 Learn more about the most popular display formats and sizes in this article.
 Display advertising including programmatic display advertising is not limited to banners.
 It also includes the following:

 Video ads.
 Interstitial ads represent a full-screen form of advertising with ad units that are shown atop the web content of landing pages.
 Interstitial video ads, however, take up a lot of ad space compared to In-banner video.

-What display ad campaigns are good for?
+What display campaigns are good for

-Even though it could be safe to say that display campaigns are universal, normally they are used for branding campaigns rather than performance advertising.
-The thing is, the main purpose of display ads is to capture attention and cause a brand recall while forming a strong brand image in the customer’s mind.
+Though it could be safe to say that display campaigns are universal, normally they are used for branding campaigns rather than performance advertising.
+The main purpose of display adverts is to capture attention and cause a brand recall while forming a strong brand image in the customer’s mind.